 Conclusion and Outlook: In this intensive week, new networks between scientists were established.
-A joint South-South cooperative proposal writing session was initiated and resulted in a first draft of ideas for a full R&D proposal.
+A joint South-South cooperative proposal writing was initiated and resulted in a first draft of ideas for a full R&D proposal.
 In addition future South-North exchange of students and lecturers was planned.

 Solar food processing was identified important income generating application and as scientific challenging topic.
-Hence the joint organisation of a solar food conference as side event of the ISES Solar World Congress 2011 is envisaged, where many of the alumni would like to meet again.
+Hence the joint organisation of a solar food conference is envisaged, where many of the alumni would like to meet again.
 The cultural program, including a breathtaking visit to a mining company and the cultural evening with international colleagues from the University of Kassel further strengthened the newly created scientific linkages.